8 Things to Know About Email Marketing Today

 - Collect email addresses at trade shows and other industry events.
 Again, make it clear that people are opting in when they give you their business card or otherwise sign up.

 - People change their email addresses more often than you may realize.
-People change jobs, move, switch Internet service providers, and sign up for different email services frequently — up to 30% change their e-mail annually, according to one study.
+People change jobs, move, switch Internet service providers, and sign up for different email services frequently — 31% change their e-mail annually, according to one study.
 So building your email list is an ongoing task, not a one-time proposition.

 - Do NOT buy a list – that’s spam.
 It’s possible to buy email lists, but using a bought list almost certainly violates the terms of service of the email company you’re using and of your Internet service provider.
 When you send unsolicited bulk email to people who have not opted in to your list, you’re sending spam.
 (Similarly, you should never share your email list with any other entity.)